Josh Ritter: 2011−2013: So Runs the World Away and The Beast in its Tracks

-2015−present: Sermon on the Rocks, Gathering, and Fever Breaks
+2015−2020: Sermon on the Rocks, Gathering, and Fever Breaks

 On July 27, 2015, Ritter announced his eighth studio album, Sermon on the Rocks.
 The first single "Getting Ready To Get Down" was premiered the same day.
 Ritter commented that the inspiration behind the album came from his desire to "play messianic oracular honky-tonk."
 Sermon on the Rocks was released later that year on October 16, 2015.
 In 2017, the album’s second single, "Homecoming", received notable attention after being featured in the season 2 finale of Showtime’s Billions.

 Ritter’s ninth studio album, Gathering, was announced on July 19, 2017.
 The first single, "Showboat," was released the same day as the album announcement. "[Gathering] is a record of joy and sadness and laughter and lightning," commented Ritter.
 Along with the announcement of Gathering, Ritter also revealed he was going on an international tour with the Royal City Band.
 "Thunderbolt’s Goodnight" and "When Will I Be Changed" premiered before Gathering was officially released on September 22, 2017.

 On August 28, 2020, Ritter released See Here, I Have Built You a Mansion, an eight-track EP of rare and unreleased songs, some of which were meant to appear on Gathering but "didn't quite fit the shape of that record."
 The EP also included a live version of "Lawrence, Kansas," as well as a cover of the Dire Straits song "Brothers in Arms."
 The first single from that album, "Time is Wasting," debuted on August 19, 2020.

+2021-Present: Spectral Lines, Heaven, or Someplace as Nice, and I Believe in You, My Honeydew

+In 2023, Ritter released Spectral Lines.
+This was followed in 2024 by Heaven, or Someplace as Nice and in 2025 by I Believe in You, My Honeydew.
+All three of these albums were released on CD, LP, and digital.